The Concrete Countertop Institute is your complete resource for concrete countertop success.

 - Training: Even the most experienced person never stops learning.

-- In-depth classes about topics important to take your business to the next level, such as sinks & molds, mix design, sales & marketing and project management
+- In-depth classes about topics important to take your business to the next level, such as 3-D Molds & Sinks, mix design, sales & marketing and project management

-- A fresh perspective on concrete countertop techniques and a better understanding of why, through our extremely intensive "beginner" class The Ultimate Concrete Countertop Training.
+- A fresh perspective on concrete countertop techniques and a better understanding of why, through our extremely intensive class for serious pros only, The Ultimate Concrete Countertop Training.

-- A quick, inexpensive way to learn GFRC through our GFRC 101 training.
+- A quick, inexpensive way to learn professional GFRC techniques through our Professional Concrete Countertops training.